Prevent Disease & Decay

 - Early detection can lead to life-saving treatment

-- Brush teeth right after lunch, before you become absorbed in work.
+- Brush or rinse your teeth before you get back to work.

-- Store a toothbrush and toothpaste at work in a convenient and handy place.
+- Keep a toothbrush and toothpaste in a convenient place.

 - Make brushing your teeth part of your freshening up routine at work.

 Should I Floss?